openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

         --internalurl "http://10.0.0.2:8386/v1.1/%(tenant_id)s"
 ..

-5. To adjust OpenStack Dashboard configuration with your Sahara installation please follow the UI configuration guide :doc:`here. <dashboard.guide>`
+5. For more information on configuring sahara with the OpenStack Dashboard please see :doc:`dashboard.guide`.

 Notes:
 ------

-Make sure that your operating system is not blocking Sahara port (default: 8386).
-You may need to configure iptables in CentOS and some other operating systems.
+Ensure that your operating system is not blocking the sahara port (default: 8386).
+You may need to configure iptables in CentOS and other Linux distributions to allow this access.

 To get the list of all possible options run: